gothunder/thunder/docs/project-structure.md

 This is where the code for any other feature that does not fit into the above categories or transport modules should go.

+### Examples

+#### `internal/features/controller`

+Abstraction to use the same logic for resolvers, REST and consumers.
+Note that it may not be as useful since the logic may vary a lot between transports.

+#### `internal/features/domains`

+Internal feature to work with domains, including rules, parsers, etc. If used by other modules, it should be moved to `pkg`.

 ### `internal/transport-inbound`